ShirshenduR/shirshendur.github.io/README.md

 ## 🌟 About Me

 I'm on a journey to become a Software Engineer.
-When I'm not coding, you'll find me listening to music.
+When I'm not coding, you'll find me listening to music on Spotify.

 ## 🔗 Connect with Me